 Counting on the clock

-Counting round the house
+Counting around the house

 Counting birthday candles

 In your garden or local park, count trees, shrubs or flowers.
 You could even count the petals on a single flower.
 Perhaps you could also count birds on the bird table, fish in the pond or chairs on the patio.
-How many jumps, hops or giant steps can she do?
+How many jumps, hops or giant steps can they do?
 When walking down the road, count street lamps, front doors or cars.
 Look at the numbers on those doors too.
 Stop to look at the numbers on a vehicle’s registration plate, identifying some together.

 Play games with toys that can be counted, examples being toy vehicles, animals, counters or marbles.
-Play shops, counting simple pretend money.
+Play “shop,” counting simple pretend money.
 Coins could be represented by buttons, counters, pebbles, grapes or large pasta shapes.

 Sing songs together that include numbers, such as the old nursery rhyme, “One, two, three, four, five, once I caught a fish alive.”
 Count the numbers on your fingers and chant them together.